Skip to main content

 • Verify API key is included in Authorization header

-• Check key format: Bearer YOUR_KEY
+• Check header format: Bearer YOUR_KEY

 • Ensure key hasn’t been deleted